 - Combine all of your dough into a ball.
 Divide into two parts.
 Shape each into a patty and wrap separately with plastic wrap.
 Refrigerate a minimum of 2 hours up to overnight.

 - Remove one piece of chilled dough from your refrigerator.
-Place a piece of parchment paper on your counter and dust with about 1 Tbsp of flour.
+Place a piece of parchment paper on your counter and dust with about 1 tablespoon of flour.

-- Put your dough on the floured surface and sprinkle another 1/2 Tbsp flour on top of the dough.
+- Put your dough on the floured surface and sprinkle another ½ tablespoon flour on top of the dough.
 Begin rolling out the dough.
 If your dough sticks to the rolling pin at any time, sprinkle with a bit more flour.
 Roll the dough until it is large enough to fit your pie pan.
 Repeat with second dough ball.